 Title to Facilities.
 Title to and ownership of the Facilities shall remain vested in one of the EOTT Partnerships, as applicable.
 For any Approved Capital Expenditure, title to the capital item relating to such Approved Capital Expenditure shall vest automatically in the appropriate EOTT Partnership without any other action necessary hereunder and shall become part of the relevant Facility.
 Operator agrees at any time and from time to time to execute and deliver to EOTT or the EOTT Partnerships any documents necessary or appropriate to evidence ownership of any capital item in EOTT or the EOTT Partnerships.

 Field Office Locations.
-The Facilities have been operated using the Field Office Locations listed on the attached Exhibit A-1.
+As of the Effective Date, the Facilities have been operated using the Field Office Locations listed on the attached Exhibit A-1.
 These Field Office Locations are either owned or leased by EOTT.
 Should Operator determine that it needs to utilize any of these Field Office Locations to perform the Services under this Agreement, Operator shall contact EOTT and arrange for the use of such Field Office Locations needed.
 Should Operator utilize any Field Office Locations for its employees utilized on facilities not owned by the Partnerships, EOTT shall bill Operator for the proportionate share of the costs to operate the Field Offices which would be attributable to the facilities not owned by the Partnerships.

 Light Duty Vehicles.
 EOTT has certain Light Duty Vehicles listed on the attached Exhibit A-2, available for use by Operator to perform the Services.
-Operator shall lease from EOTT all of the Light Duty Vehicles it requires to perform the Services under the lease terms set out on Exhibit A-2.
+Operator shall lease from EOTT all of the Light Duty Vehicles to perform the Services under the lease terms set out on Exhibit A-2.
 During the first ninety (90) days of the Agreement, Operator shall assess which Light Duty Vehicles it will utilize to operate the Facilities.
 Any Light Duty Vehicles deemed surplus by Operator shall be disposed of, as arranged between EOTT and Operator.

 Systems Equipment.
-EOTT has certain Systems Equipment, consisting of computers, laptops, printers, phone systems and software licenses, all of which are listed on the attached Exhibit A-3, available for use by Operator to perform the Services.
+EOTT has certain Systems Equipment, consisting of computers, laptops, printers, phone systems and software licenses, , available for use by Operator to perform the Services.
 Operator shall inventory all of the Systems Equipment it receives from EOTT to perform the Services within the first ninety (90) days of the Agreement and provide such inventory list to EOTT.
 Any Systems Equipment deemed surplus by Operator shall either be returned to EOTT or disposed of, as arranged between EOTT and Operator.
 EOTT will assign all software licenses necessary to perform the Services to Operator as soon as reasonably practical after the start of this Agreement.

 3.2 Responsibilities of Operator.
 In connection with the performance of the Services pursuant to the terms of this Agreement, the Budgets and Operator's other obligations hereunder, Operator shall perform such Services and its other obligations in compliance with the Operating Standard.